MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

 Secrets are actually retrieved at runtime.

 ## Preparation

-Using secrets requires that Azure Key Vault is available with secrets and configured for use by the the service.
+Using secrets requires that you have at least one Azure Key Vault with secrets set up and configured for use by the the service.
 For more information, see [Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online](setup-app-key-vault.md) or [Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises ](setup-app-key-vault-onprem.md).

 For coding, you'll need the URI the Azure Key Vault that stores the secret and the name of the secret itself.
 If you don't have this information, you can get it from Azure portal.
 For instructions, see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal).